-Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Separate financial statements are provided for governmental funds.
 Major individual governmental funds and major individual enterprise funds, if any, are reported as separate columns in the fund financial statements.

 Basis of Accounting

 The governmental funds use the current financial resources measurement focus and the modified accrual basis of accounting.
 This basis of accounting is intended to better demonstrate accountability for how the government has spent its resources.